eas-lab-emich/eas-lab-emich.github.io/research.md

 We study how to deploy modern AI models under strict resource constraints (latency, energy, memory).
 Our work includes techniques such as quantization, pruning, and system-level optimization for real-world embedded platforms.

 ### Hardware-Aware AI and Approximation
-We explore how approximation at the hardware and model level affects not only performance and efficiency, but also downstream behavior—raising new questions about robustness, fairness, and user perception.
+We explore how approximation at the hardware and model level affects not only performance and efficiency, but also downstream behavior, raising new questions about robustness, fairness, and user perception.

 ---